yurivin/uniswap-v3-periphery/position-referrer-implementation-plan.md

 ### Core Components
 1. **Multi-Contract Architecture**: Multiple independent NonfungiblePositionManager contracts can operate with different referrer configurations
-2. **Hybrid Storage Pattern**: Referrer fees stored in pools like protocol fees (separate accumulation per NonfungiblePositionManager contract)
+2. **PositionManager-Level Referrer Lookup**: Referrer fees retrieved from PositionManager contract on-demand, not stored in positions
 3. **Position Fee Integration**: Extract referrer fees during existing position fee calculations (no separate functions)
 4. **Contract-Level Tracking**: Each position tracks which NonfungiblePositionManager contract created it (immutable)
 5. **Self-Managed Configuration**: Each NonfungiblePositionManager contract configures its own referrer address and fee rate
-6. **Direct Pool Collection**: NonfungiblePositionManager contracts collect directly from pools like `collectProtocol()`
+6. **Dynamic Fee Retrieval**: Referrer fee rates obtained from PositionManager at time of fee calculation
 7. **Contract Authorization**: Only the original NonfungiblePositionManager contract can modify positions it created
 8. **Unchanged LP Flow**: `collect()` function remains completely unchanged for position owners

 ### Key Features
 - **Multi-Contract Support**: Multiple NonfungiblePositionManager contracts operate independently
 - **Contract-Based Configuration**: Each NonfungiblePositionManager contract sets its own referrer and fee rate
-- **Hybrid Pattern**: Combines protocol fee storage with position fee calculation integration
+- **On-Demand Fee Lookup**: Referrer fees retrieved from PositionManager when needed, not stored with position data
-- **Pool-Centric Storage**: Separate fee accumulation per NonfungiblePositionManager contract per pool
+- **Dynamic Configuration**: Changes to PositionManager referrer settings affect all existing positions from that manager
 - **Position Fee Integration**: Referrer fees extracted during existing position fee calculations
 - **Direct Collection**: NonfungiblePositionManager contracts collect from pools like `collectProtocol()`
 - **Contract Authorization**: Only the original NonfungiblePositionManager contract can modify positions it created